 CDP's COLUMNS program is implemented in a dedicated Data Editor page.

 different ways.
 A data file can be sent to the Editor from the Graph-Edit page, altered and sent back.
 Or a file can be opened in the Data Editor and processed there.

 Soundshaper has MIDI support for CDP Sequences.
 CDP's Sequencer2 program plays any number of sources at any pitch, time and level.
 Soundshaper can convert a standard MIDI file (SMF) into CDP's data format and render it in audio using any suitable source sounds.

-On each Parameter Page there is a brief Help description for each process mode and parameter, and a pop-up Usage Description gives detailed parameter ranges and process descriptions, specifically for Soundshaper.
-On both the Main and Parameter pages, there is access to Soundshaper's HTML manual and the detailed CDP Reference documentation.
+A brief Hint is given for every CDP process in the Main-Page menus.
+On each Parameter Page there is a brief Help description for each process mode and parameter.
+Enabling Quick Help displays a fuller pop-up description with detailed parameter ranges and process descriptions, specifically for Soundshaper.
+There is also access to Soundshaper's HTML manual and the detailed CDP Reference documentation.

 Detailed information is readily available on soundfiles and all CDP file types.
 Conversions can be also made between common audio and musical data types such as MIDI-Hz, Semitones-Ratio, dB-Gain.